 - Cambridge Mobile Telematics revealed that 52% of crashes where the driver was a teenager occurred while they were driving distracted using their cell phone.

 As the economy recovers, there aren’t many parents out their eager to take on the high cost of their kid’s car insurance payments.
 Those parents that do pay their child’s insurance premium often feel the strain, especially if they have more than one young driver on their auto insurance policy at a time.
-For them, a cheaper car insurance policy for younger drivers would save them a lot of worries as well as money.
+For them, a more affordable car insurance policy for younger drivers would save them a lot of worries as well as money.
 So it’s surprising that so many parents simply add their teenage driver to their existing car insurance policy without doing anything to lower the cost.

-There are several steps you can take to get cheap car insurance for young drivers.
-First, get a quote on Compare.com and see what’s out there.
+Next, get a quote on Compare.com and see what’s out there.
 What’s the difference if you change your coverage levels?
 What about going with an insurer that isn’t a big name, but is offering a better deal?

 Driving statistics have shown that teen drivers are more likely to be involved in a serious accident.
 This isn’t helped by the kind of car that young drivers like to cruise around in.
-Nearly 50% of people that own a Mitsubishi Lancer, Volkswagen GTI and Subaru Impreza are Millennials.
+Nearly 50% of people that own performance vehicles like a Mitsubishi Lancer, Volkswagen GTI and Subaru Impreza are Millennials.

 Having someone track your driving may not sound like much fun, but installing a little black box in your car could help you to save.
-A whole bunch of companies are wising up to ‘telematics’.
+A whole bunch of insurance companies are wising up to ‘telematics’.
 This is when you install a small device in your car or download an app and it tracks your driving for things like speeding, harsh braking and what times of the day you drive.